EXODUS PROBLEMS: Scholarly Pitfalls encountered in setting a Date for the Exodus

 Ramses III after defeating the Pelesest ca.1177 BC boasted of "sealing them in his name" and establishing them in fortresses to the east of Egypt and the Gaza area.
 Evidently vague memories of the Pelest settling down in Philista after their defeat and return from Egypt is what is behind the Genesis' Table of Nations account which suggests that the Philistines are the descendants of Mizraim (Egypt).

 It is my understanding that the Exodus as portrayed in the Pentateuchal narratives never really happened as described, it is a fictious fantasy story.
-Yet, "kernels of historicity or truth" can be teased out of the texts.
+Yet "kernels of historicity or truth" can be teased out of the texts.
+Or as one police detective put it "We must look for the truth hidden by the lies."

 Because it is a fictional account, the archaeological evidence cannot be mustered to substantiate it (rather like looking for "evidence" of King Arthur's fairy-tale story "Camelot").